Coalición Floresta Logo Coalición Floresta Search Buscar

 83

-Once set, they shall come into force thirty days after their publication in La Gaceta.
+Once fixed, they shall come into effect thirty days after their publication in La Gaceta.

-Users shall pay for the services of public lighting, cleaning of public roads, separated collection, transport, valorization, treatment, and appropriate final disposal of ordinary waste, maintenance of parks and green areas, municipal police service, maintenance, rehabilitation, and construction of sidewalks, and any other urban or non-urban municipal service established by law, insofar as they are provided, even if they do not demonstrate interest in such services.
+Users must pay for public lighting services, public road cleaning, separate collection, transport, valorization, treatment, and adequate final disposal of ordinary waste, maintenance of parks and green areas, municipal police service, maintenance, rehabilitation, and construction of sidewalks, and any other urban or non-urban municipal service established by law, insofar as they are provided, even if they do not demonstrate interest in such services.

-In the specific case of ordinary waste, municipalities are authorized to establish the tariff model that best adjusts to the reality of their canton, provided that it includes the costs, as well as the future investments necessary to achieve integrated waste management in the municipality and comply with the obligations established in Law 8839, Law for Integrated Waste Management, of June 24, 2010, plus a ten percent (10%) profit for its development.
-Municipalities are empowered to establish systems of differentiated tariffs, surcharges, or other incentive and sanction mechanisms, in order to promote that users separate, classify, and adequately deliver their ordinary waste, in accordance with the provisions of Article 39 of the Law for Integrated Waste Management.
+In the specific case of ordinary waste, municipalities are authorized to establish the tariff model that best suits the reality of their canton, provided that it includes the costs, as well as the future investments necessary to achieve comprehensive waste management in the municipality and comply with the obligations established in Law 8839, Law for Comprehensive Waste Management, of June 24, 2010, plus a ten percent (10%) utility for its development.
+Municipalities are empowered to establish differentiated tariff systems, surcharges, or other incentive and sanction mechanisms, in order to promote that users adequately separate, classify, and deliver their ordinary waste, in accordance with the provisions of Article 39 of the Law for Comprehensive Waste Management.

-The municipality shall calculate each rate on an annual basis and shall collect them in quarterly installments on an overdue balance.
-The municipality is authorized to issue the corresponding regulation, which regulates how it will proceed to organize and charge each rate.
+The municipality shall calculate each rate annually and collect it in quarterly installments on the overdue balance.
+The municipality is authorized to issue the corresponding regulation, which regulates how to proceed to organize and collect each rate.

-The municipality may exercise the modality of electronic surveillance within its territory, which it may organize according to the requirements of the canton.
-To this end, the use of compatible technologies must be sought that allow achieving, among the police forces, the greatest coordination in the prevention, investigation, and combating of crime.
-The videos, signals, audios, and any other information captured by the electronic surveillance systems shall be of public interest, and therefore must be made available to the competent authorities, for the pertinent investigative and probative purposes, if required.
+The municipality may exercise the electronic surveillance modality within its territory, which it may organize according to the canton's requirements.
+For this purpose, the use of compatible technologies must be sought that allow achieving, among police forces, the greatest coordination in the prevention, investigation, and combating of criminality.
+The videos, signals, audios, and any other information captured by electronic surveillance systems shall be of public interest, therefore they must be made available to the competent authorities, for the pertinent investigative and evidentiary purposes, if required.

-The municipality shall have as working capital, for the construction of works that facilitate pedestrian mobility, five percent (5%) of the resources coming from Law 7509, Tax on Real Estate, of May 9, 1995, which shall be reduced in a staggered manner by one percent (1%) annually until reaching a minimum of one percent (1%) permanently; in addition, it may dispose of the funds indicated in subsection b) of Article 5 of Law 8114, Law of Tax Simplification and Efficiency, of July 4, 2001, and Law 9329, First Special Law for the Transfer of Competences: Full and Exclusive Attention of the Cantonal Road Network, of October 15, 2015, and incorporate them into the annual planning and within the five-year plan.
+The municipality shall allocate as working capital for the construction of works that facilitate pedestrian mobility, five percent (5%) of the resources coming from Law 7509, Property Tax, of May 9, 1995, which shall be gradually reduced by one percent (1%) annually until reaching a minimum of one percent (1%) permanently; furthermore, it may allocate the funds indicated in subsection b) of Article 5 of Law 8114, Tax Simplification and Efficiency Law, of July 4, 2001, and Law 9329, First Special Law for the Transfer of Competencies: Full and Exclusive Attention of the Cantonal Road Network, of October 15, 2015, and incorporate them into the annual planning and the five-year plan.

 14